 Our sustainability funds do not invest in companies that extract coal, gas or oil.

 Exclusion SEB’s Strategy and Pension Funds

-We also offer funds that follow our core sustainability criteria, SEB’s core criteria, as well as additional sustainability criteria for parts of their investments.
-The funds SEB Fund 3 - SEB Pension Fund, Pension Fund Plus and SEB Pension Fund Extra, as well as SEB Strategy Fund - SEB Strategy Defensive, SEB Strategy Balanced, SEB Strategy Opportunity and SEB Strategy Growth, follow the fund company’s highest level of sustainability when they invest directly in equities and fixed-income securities.
+We also offer funds that follow our core sustainability criteria, the Management Company's core criteria, as well as additional sustainability criteria for parts of their investments.
+The funds SEB Fund 3 - SEB Pension Fund, Pension Fund Plus and SEB Pension Fund Extra, as well as SEB Strategy Fund - SEB Strategy Defensive, SEB Strategy Balanced, SEB Strategy Opportunity and SEB Strategy Growth, follow the Management Company’s highest level of sustainability when they invest directly in equities and fixed-income securities.
 In terms of investing in SEB funds, such as hedge funds, the funds aim to follow as minimum our core sustainability criteria.
 When the fund invests in externally managed funds, we require the external fund manager to sign the United Nations Principles of Responsible Investment or to follow an equivalent sustainability framework.

 Effects of exclusion regarding different fund categories

-We aim, as far as possible to apply our basic exclusion sustainability criteria - SEB's core criteria - to all our fund categories.
-The document below describes how different fund categories are affected, such as index funds and funds managed by external fund companies outside SEB Group.
+We aim, as far as possible to apply our basic exclusion sustainability criteria - the Management Company's core criteria - to all our fund categories.
+In the document below you can find information about how different fund categories are affected, such as index funds and fund-of-funds.